robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 Since the number of port lines on Pyboard is limited, I use the 8 bit interface.
 With X1 to x8, these are nicely available at GPIO port A0..A7 in the right order - intentionally, I assume.
 For speed, the lower level functions are coded as viper or assembler functions.
 Both variants are supplied.
 Obviously, the Assembler versions are little bit faster, at the cost of LOC.
 The total advantage of using assembler may be limited.
 The assembler functions need 220ns to 260ns to send the three bytes of a display pixel, in contrast to the about 10 µs needed to call this function.
 On the upside of this 8 bit interface choice is, that you can supply up to 24 bit of color data, in contrast to the 16 bit when using the 16 bit interface.
 In total, the speed is reasonable.
 Clearing the 480x272 display (= filling it with a fixed color) takes about 30ms.
-Filling it with varying patterns takes about 40 ms. Reading a 480x272 sized bitmap from a file and showing it takes about 300 ms, the same for a 800x480 bitmap takes 700ms.
+Filling it with varying patterns takes about 40 ms. Reading a 480x272 sized bitmap from a file and showing it takes about 250 to 350ms, depending on the speed of the SD card, the same for a 800x480 bitmap takes 500 to 700ms.
 Most of that time is needed for reading the file.
 Drawing a horizontal or vertical line takes about 250µs.
 Since most of the time is needed for set-up of the function, the length of the line does not really matter.
 Drawing a single Pixel at a certain coordinate takes 40µs, in contrast to the 250ns/Pixel in bulk transfers, used e.g. by clearSCR() or fillRectangle().

 **Functions**
 ```